Here are some links to explain why an understanding of

 This fellow gets excellent results with a full toolbox of methods. http://solidk9training.com/free-advice/

 Another promising introduction: https://www.dogtraining.world/start-self-help/

 If you're having serious behaviour problems, you're looking for someone with a wide range of knowledge, and experience that shows.
+GET REFERENCES.
+If the trainer hasn't been successful with other dogs who had similar issues, it's a gamble whether their methods will fix yours.
 If you can't find an appropriate trainer locally, many will do telephone sessions.
 For example, this lady can get you back on your feet quickly...and for the do-it-yourselfers, this course will be a big help.
 (Yeah, it's heavily marketed :-/ but covers a lot of important stuff, mostly in video format.)

 A broad understanding of how dogs think is the underlying foundation for fast and effective rehabilitation.
 If you haven't tried a wholistic method, meeting the dog partway & establishing two-way communication, then you haven't "tried everything"--in fact, you are missing the biggest part of the picture.
 Secure, submissive dogs don't resource-guard, and in fact they rarely take it upon themselves to aggress at all.

 Sometimes love (and cookies) are not enough--many dogs need the security and guidance of pack structure to function in our society, and providing that structure resolves most major behaviour problems in one swoop.
 Hopefully the info above will give you the tools you need to re-shape your relationship, and/or help you to locate a skillful, balanced trainer who can walk you through your dog's difficult behaviour.